remix-run/react-router/docs/api/components/Route.md

 API: `Route` (component)
 =========================

-Configuration component to declare your application's routes and entry view hierarchy.
+A `<Route>` is used to declare your application's routes and entry view hierarchy.

 Props
 -----

 ### `name`

 The name of the route, used in the `Link` component and the router's transition methods.

 ### `path`